hcour97/bird-call-quiz/README.md

 # Bird Call Quiz

 ## Description
 Bird Call Quiz is designed to help users learn common bird species' calls based on regions in the United States.
-The project utilizes Node.js and React.js to provide an interactive learning experience.
+The project utilizes Node.js and React.js and xeno-canto wildlife sounds API to provide an interactive learning experience.

 ## Installation
 To install the project, follow these steps: